 A Who’s Who (and What’s What) of Functional Glass Art

 It’s the opening of “Outlaw Glass” at apexart.
 The exhibit highlights an astounding array of “functional glass art,” though the function for every piece is the same: to smoke weed from.
 Some of the work on display is truly astonishing.
 Elaborate, imaginative — collaborative in some cases.
 There’s a dragon, a meditative yogi on an intricate throne, an abstract collage of ‘whooshes’, a jar of pickles.
 Even the most straightforward pipes — your basic Sherlocks — become more impressive the more you absorb the details, the patterns of colors.

 The pipes are from the best and most influential glass pipe artists across the country, including Jeff Newman, Banjo, and Bob Snodgrass, the “Godfather of Glass.”
 Snodgrass has been doing it since the early ’70s, when he sold his work while following the Grateful Dead.
 And while glass and pipes are, separately, about as old as human civilization, glass pipes are a relatively new phenomenon.
 Basically, before Snodgrass, they were nonexistent.

 Dan and I are back inside now.
 It’s small and packed, a more eclectic group than I… actually, I had no idea what to expect.
 Hippies, artsy folks.
 New York types.
-One girl, Victoria, from Brooklyn, is a self-described “curiosity enthusiast.”
+One attendee, Victoria, from Brooklyn, is a self-described “curiosity enthusiast.”
 There are art collectors and there are pipe collectors — the boundary of which this exhibit aims to put up in smoke.

 And then there are the artists, whose work is on display.
 The artists happen to be the most unassuming of the bunch.